IamWorkAndWork/MyWeatherForecastApp/README.md

 ![project](https://github.com/IamWorkAndWork/MyWeatherForecastApp/blob/master/images/reuse1.png)

-- getting data from 7-day forecast is handle in function "loadHomeUiData" with combine operation so we can merge data and mapping the sequence of the UI
+- getting data from 7-day forecast is handle in function "loadHomeUiData" with combine operation so we can merge data from another API and mapping the sequence of the UI here.

 ![project](https://github.com/IamWorkAndWork/MyWeatherForecastApp/blob/master/images/reuse2.png)